dell-cloud-marketplace/docker-joomla/README.md

 Next, click on **Site** or **Administrator** to access the newly-created Joomla site.

 ### Getting Started
-If you need assistance in customizing Joomla, the following links might be helpful:
+If you need assistance with customizing Joomla, the following links might be helpful:

 * [Joomla Documentation](http://docs.joomla.org/Main_Page)
 * [Getting Started with Joomla](http://docs.joomla.org/Getting_Started_with_Joomla!)